takuma1102/cfcompare/README.md

 ?compare_se_modes
 ```

-The source vignette is in [`vignettes/cfcompare.Rmd`](vignettes/cfcompare.Rmd);
+The source vignette is now being developed and the current version is stored in [`vignettes/cfcompare.Rmd`](vignettes/cfcompare.Rmd);
-this can later be surfaced through pkgdown.
+this will later be surfaced through pkgdown after being finalized.

 ## Status